Wednesday, January 21, 2026

 1 million doughnuts

 Wednesday morning and the girls hockey team are out on the beach.
 There must be thirty of them.
 They move across the sand at a speed that older locals can only marvel at.
 The number of returning students is growing by the day.
 Finding a 'free' parking spot is now impossible but the pay by the hour spaces are still under utilized.
 Students tend to avoid them.
-The mountains of beer cans in the rugby lads front windows continue to grow at a rate that reflects their dedication to pre-semester partying.
+The mountains of beer cans in the rugby lads front windows grow at a rate that reflects their dedication to pre-semester partying.
 In the village hall preparations for Burns Night continue apace.
 Tartan crepe paper is being stapled to the proscenium arch for a suitably 'Celtic' atmosphere.

 The cashmere shop is setting up its new season display.
-The owner stops to tell us that a surprising number of visitors like to have matching outfits made.
+The owner stops to tell us that a surprising number of foreign visitors like to have matching outfits made.

 The first sermon of the new semester and the chaplain has opted for a Rabbie Burns theme.